05 Oct Challenges of Managing Hybrid Teams and Four Solutions to Help You be a Better Manager

 Depending on your organisation, the answers to the above questions will differ.
 Still, it’s essential to clearly define expectations for the team so that everyone knows what they need to do.

 Strategy #2 – Transparent communication

-For hybrid teams, clarity and consistency around procedures is important for avoiding conflict.
+For managing hybrid teams, clarity and consistency around procedures is important for avoiding conflict.
 For example, you might ask all employees to dial into team meetings on their individual devices, even if they’re in the office.
 This can help to foster a sense of equality between remote workers and office workers and means that everyone can be seen and heard.

 Another common challenge is that those in the office may have informal conversations that change task specifications.
-For example, you may have agreed outputs with the whole team, but your boss pops over to your desk during an office day to change the goalposts.
+For example, you may have agreed on outputs with the whole team, but your boss pops over to your desk during an office day to change the goalposts.
 As a leader, you need to have a process to capture and share important information with both office and remote workers.

 Strategy #3 – Designate team office days

 Ideally, team members would be in the office on the same designated days, if possible under social distancing rules.
 Office days means scheduled time for collaboration tasks and team meetings.
 Designating days avoids creating inequality between office regulars and remote workers.
-Furthermore, spending time together as a team plays a vital role for a more effective management as it can promote team spirit and build trusting relationships.
+Furthermore, spending time together as a team plays a vital role in more effective management as it can promote team spirit and build trusting relationships.